-In Marathi film ‘Faster Fene’, BR Bhagwat’s loveable 1950s boy- detective gets a modern-day twist
+In Marathi film ‘Faster Fene’, BR Bhagwat’s lovable 1950s boy detective gets a modern-day twist

 “We thought that it was an evolved version of Fene, and I thought why not make him an evolved character who would fit today’s times,” he said.

-With Faster Fene, Sarpotdar also hopes to pay homage to the television series Sherlock starring Benedict Cumberbatch, an adaptation of Arthur Conan Doyle’s stories that is set in contemporary London.
+With Faster Fene, Sarpotdar also hopes to pay homage to the television series Sherlock starring Benedict Cumberbatch, an adaptation of Arthur Conan Doyle’s stories set in contemporary London.
 Instead of the slingshot that Bhagwat’s 10-year old Fene carried, Ameya Wagh’s modern-day and slightly older Banya Fene is armed with a mobile phone, much like Cumberbatch’s Sherlock.
 But he retains the language and attitude that Bhagwat crafted for Banya.

 Faster Fene the movie includes BR Bhagwat in the story because the makers wanted audiences to go back and read the author’s work.
 “We wanted to immortalise him through the film, and find a way for the creator to meet his creation,” Sarpotdar said.
 “There was a mentor required for the character, and we thought who better than his creator.”